This topic provides an overview of Tableau Server External File Store.

 - Improving backup time: Snapshot backup technologies are efficient, and by using snapshot backup of the Tableau Data, you can expect to significantly reduce the amount of time it takes to do a Tableau backup.

 Managing External File Store

-To configure External File Store, you must first enable this feature using Server Management Add-on product keys.
-For more information, see About Tableau Server Management Add-on.
-If you don’t have the Server Management Add-on keys activated or if the licenses is expired, you will see the following behavior:
+To configure External File Store, you must first enable this feature using Advanced Management product keys.
+For more information, see About Tableau Advanced Management on Tableau Server.
+If you don’t have an Advanced Management key activated or if the license is expired, you will see the following behavior:

 - If you try to configure Tableau Server with External File Store during installation, you will see an error message, but you will be able to continue the installation and Tableau Server File Store will be installed locally.

-- If you are already using External File Store, and the Server Management Add-on license expires, you will see the following behavior:
+- If you are already using External File Store, and the Advanced Managementlicense expires, you will see the following behavior: